Adedola52/Email-Notification/README.md

 ## CASE STUDY: Email Notification System for Transactions and logins

-This project simulates a real-time email notification system used by banks and fintech platforms, built to send alerts to users immediately after a transaction or login event.
-It mirrors how digital banks notify users to improve transparency and prevent fraud
+This project simulates a real-time email notification system used by banks and fintech platforms.
+It is designed to send alerts to users immediately after a transaction or login event, reflecting how digital banks maintain transparency and help prevent fraud.

+This repository includes:

+- **A modular Python script:** Defines a reusable function for sending emails using smtplib.
+It handles email formatting (plain and HTML), recipient iteration, and error handling
+- **A configuration script:** Stores variables (e.g login credentials, sender info, email content) that are passed as arguments to the email function
+- **A main driver script:** Imports both the email function and configuration, then uses them to trigger email notifications for transaction and login events

 ## Tool Used:
 - Python

 ## Step:
 I wrote a modular Python function that sends emails to recipients using smtplib.
+The function has key parameters defined such as:

+- login credentials
+- sender credentials
-The function accepts key parameters such as login credentials, sender credentials, email body (Plain and HTML format), and a DataFrame containing recipient details.
+- email body (Plain and HTML format)
+- DataFrame containing recipient details

 The function: